PizzaWhisperer/drandjs/README.md

 }
 ```

-If you want to specify which distributed key to use, which should be an hexadecimal string, you can provide an identity struct which looks like :
+If you want to specify which distributed key to use, which should be an hexadecimal string, you can specify it like this:
 ```javascript
 {
   Address: "drand.nikkolasg.xyz:8888",